 - What are the optimal treatment targets for glucose, blood pressure and cholesterol in type 2 diabetes?

-Research involves gathering numbers, statistics, opinions, motivations and observations to answer these kind of questions.
+Research involves gathering numbers, statistics, opinions, motivations, and observations to answer these kinds of questions.

 How will you know “health claims” are true?